-Progress Reports are given to students 4 times, at the midpoint of each quarterly grading period.
-These reports contain information related to academic average.

-Report Cards are issued at the end of each quarterly grading period.
-Currently, there are four grading periods in the school year.
-Parents are encouraged to carefully look over the report cards.
-DMS/DHS teachers welcome requests for parent-teacher conferences.
+- Progress Reports are given to students four (4) times, at the midpoint of each quarterly grading period.
+These reports contain information related to academic averages. - Report Cards are issued at the end of each grading period; of which there are four (4) in the school year.
+Parents/guardians are encouraged to carefully look over the report cards.
+DMS/DHS teachers welcome requests for parent/guardian-teacher conferences.